mmistakes/minimal-mistakes/_posts/2023-06-13-http4s-authentication-part2.md

 ### 1.1 Requirements.

-To follow along with this tutorial, you will need to add the following to your build.sbt file.
+To follow along with this tutorial, you will need to add the following to your build.sbt file:

 ```scala
 val scala3Version = "3.2.2"